 19.12.2019, TUM, Germany

 Our 5G enabled robots wish you Merry Christmas and a Happy New Year!
-(If the video is not displayed click here.)
+(Watch the video on Youtube by clicking: here.)

 This work receives funding by the Bavarian Ministry of Economic Affairs, Regional Development and Energy as part of the project 5G Testbed Bayern mit Schwerpunktanwendung "eHealth".